THE SALT RUB OR SALT GLOW

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 A superb procedure to speed up development and healing is the salt rub, also sometimes called the salt glow.
-It helps detoxify the body, is very alkaline, and provides minerals, as well.
+It helps detoxify the body, is very alkaline, and very calming and grounding.

 HOW TO DO A SALT RUB